Popmotion/popmotion/docs/learn/basics/velocity-and-physics.md

 Likewise, it's incredibly engaging, delightful and playful for a user when the energy from their actions directly affects the following animations.

-Let's modify `stopDrag` three times so we provide `velocity` and take a look at what each of these animations does with it.
+Let's modify `stopTracking` three times so we provide `velocity` and take a look at what each of these animations does with it.

 ## `decay`